 }

-allows the value of the variable to be changed.
-The variable is block-scoped, so won’t be accessible outside of its containing { }
+let allows the value of the variable to be changed.
+The variable is block-scoped, so won’t be accessible outside of its containing { } block

-will not allow the value of the variable to be changed.
-A variable defined with const
+const will not allow the value of the variable to be changed.
+A variable defined with const is also block-scoped

 JavaScript Hoisting ****refers to the process whereby the interpreter appears to move the declaration of functions, variables or classes to the top of their scope, prior to execution of the code